hmastoor/noon/README.md

 # Davis Polk Lawyer Query Challenge

+## Comments

+This is my attempt at this challenge.
+The OpenAI key provided didn't work so I switched to using Groq.
+Groq is great because you are able to use their API for free.
+But, since Groq isn't a GPT model it doesn't support embeddings.
+The Groq models (like llama3-8b-8192) are designed for general-purpose language tasks (such as text generation) rather than specialized tasks like embeddings.
+Groq was extremely useful for verifying the correctness of Level 1 and 2 but struggled at Level 3.

 ## Introduction

 Davis Polk is a big law firm with ~1000 lawyers.
 Here is their website: https://www.davispolk.com/